History of Japanese foreign relations: Meiji Restoration

 Beginning with the Meiji Restoration of 1868, which established a new, centralized regime, Japan set out to "gather wisdom from all over the world" and embarked on an ambitious program of military, social, political, and economic reforms that transformed it within a generation into a modern nation-state and major world power.
 The Meiji oligarchy was aware of Western progress, and "learning missions" were sent abroad to absorb as much of it as possible.
 The Iwakura Mission, the most important one, was led by Iwakura Tomomi, Kido Takayoshi and Ōkubo Toshimichi, contained forty-eight members in total and spent two years (1871–73) touring the United States and Europe, studying every aspect of modern nations, such as government institutions, courts, prison systems, schools, the import-export business, factories, shipyards, glass plants, mines, and other enterprises.
 Upon returning, mission members called for domestic reforms that would help Japan catch up with the West.

 European powers imposed a series of "unequal treaties" in the 1850s and 1860s that gave privileged roles to their nationals in specially designated treaty ports.
-Representative was the 1858 Treaty with the United States, called the "Harris Treaty."
-It opened the ports of Kanagawa and four other Japanese cities to trade, And provided for the exchange of diplomats.
-It granted extraterritoriality to foreigners, So that they govern themselves and were not under the control of Japanese courts or authorities.
+Representative was the 1858 Treaty of Amity and Commerce with the United States, also called the "Harris Treaty."
+It opened the ports of Kanagawa and four other Japanese cities to trade, and provided for the exchange of diplomats.
+It granted extraterritoriality to foreigners, so that they governed themselves and were not under the control of Japanese courts or authorities.
 There were numerous trading stipulations favorable to the Americans.
 The Dutch, British and Russians quickly followed suit with their own treaties, backed up by their own powerful naval forces.
 The unequal treaties were part of the series imposed on non-Western countries, such as Persia 1857, Turkey 1861, Siam 1855, and China 1858.
 The inequality was not quite as severe as suffered by these other countries, but it rankled so much that ending the inequality became a priority that was finally achieved in the 1890s.
 The humiliation was not as bad as China suffered, but it energized anti-foreign forces inside Japan.
 On the other hand, the new treaties, provided for tariffs on imports from Europe; imports multiplied by a factor of nine between 1860 and 1864, and the tariff revenue provided major financial backing for the Meiji regime.
 Exports of tea, silk and other Japanese products multiplied by a factor of four in four years, dramatically stimulating the local economy while causing galloping inflation that drove up the price of rice.
 The Meiji leaders sketched a new vision for a modernized Japan's leadership role in Asia, but they realized that this role required that Japan develop its national strength, cultivate Japanese nationalism among the population, and carefully craft policies toward potential enemies.
 The skills and tricks of negotiation had to be learned, so they could compete on an equal basis with experienced Western diplomats.
 No longer could Westerners be seen as "barbarians"; In time, Japan formed a corps of professional diplomats and negotiators.